dolphindb/DolphinDBPlugin/hbase/README.md

 - host: *STRING*.
 The server address to connect to.
 - port: *INT*.
 The port number of the Thrift server.
-- isFramed: *BOOL, default False*.
-Whether to transport using `TBufferedTransport` (default) or `TFramedTransport` (true).
+- isFramed: *BOOL, optional*.
+If omitted, the plugin tries both `TBufferedTransport` and `TFramedTransport`.
+If set to false, only `TBufferedTransport` is tried.
+If set to true, only `TFramedTransport` is tried.
 - timeout: *INT, default 5000ms*.
 The maximum time for connection and a receive call to wait before timeout.

 **Details**

-Build a connection to HBase via Thrift server and return an HBase handle.
+Build a connection to HBase through the Thrift server and return an HBase handle.
+The plugin automatically tries `TBinaryProtocol` and `TCompactProtocol`.

 **Examples**